ENCODE-DCC/encoded/src/encoded/docs/schema-changes.md

 Updating an existing schema
 ----------------

-There are two situations we need to consider when updating an existing schema: (1) No update of the schema version (2) Schema version update
+There are two situations we need to consider when updating an existing schema: (1) No update of the schema version (2) Update schema version

 ### No change on schema version